Lands of the Bohemian Crown (1648–1867): Enlightened absolutism (1740–1815)

-National Revival
+Czech National Revival

 The first half of the nineteenth century was a period of nationalistic awakening in Central Europe.
 German nationalism — sparked by confrontation with the armies of the French revolutionaries — and Napoleonic expansionism inspired corresponding efforts toward national revival among the subject Slavic peoples.
 The concept of the "nation," defined as a people united by linguistic and cultural affinities, produced an intellectual revival that laid the foundation for a subsequent struggle for political autonomy.

 In Bohemia, where the nobility was largely German or Germanized, the leaders of the Czech revival were members of the new intelligentsia, which had its origin in peasant stock.
 Only a small part of the nobility lent the revival support.

 The earliest phase of the national movement was philological.
 Scholars attempted to record and codify native languages.
 A chair for Czech language and literature was established at Charles-Ferdinand University in 1791.
 The Czech language, however, had survived only as a regional language among the peasants.
 Officially German language still remained equal to the Czech language in Czech lands from 1627 until 1918.
 The tasks of molding the Czech language into a literary language and introducing the study of Czech in state schools were accomplished by Josef Dobrovský and Josef Jungmann.
 Their efforts were rewarded by an efflorescence of Czech literature and the growth of a Czech reading public.
 Prominent among the original Czech literary elite were poets Ján Kollár (a Slovak), František Čelakovský, Karel Jaromír Erben, and Karel Hynek Mácha; dramatists Václav Kliment Klicpera and Josef Kajetán Tyl; and journalist-politicians F.A.
 Brauner and Karel Havlíček Borovský.

 The Czech revival acquired an institutional foundation with the establishment of the Museum of the Bohemian Kingdom (1818) as a center for Czech scholarship.
 In 1827 the museum began publication of a journal that became the first continuous voice of Czech nationalism.
 In 1830 the museum absorbed the Matice česká, a society of Czech intellectuals devoted to the publication of scholarly and popular books.
 The museum membership, composed of patriotic scholars and nobles, worked to establish contacts with other Slavic peoples and to make Prague the intellectual and scholarly capital of the Slavs.

 The major figure of the Czech revival was František Palacký.
 Of Moravian Protestant descent and attracted by the nationalist spirit of the Hussite tradition, Palacký became the great historian of the Czech nation.
 His monumental, five-volume History of the Czech People focused on the struggle of the Czech nation for political freedom and became one of the pillars of modern Czech life and thought.
 Palacky — who fancied himself the heir and successor to the great educator and leader of the Unity of Czech Brethren, Jan Amos Komenský (Comenius) - became the political leader of the Czech nation during the revolutionary struggles of 1848.
 In the tradition of Komenský, Palacký developed a political platform based on cultural renaissance.